sharan05032000/Unitree-G1-Arm-Motion/README.md

 ## Extending the Setup

 - The current configuration supports only the **right arm**.
-- You can generate similar MoveIt configurations for other arm using **MoveIt Setup Assistant**.
+- You can generate similar MoveIt configurations for the other arm using **MoveIt Setup Assistant**.
 - Update your URDF/Xacro to include additional joints, sensors, or grippers as needed.

 ---